KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 ## Repository with the data and analysis from the tests carried out for the UV laser system in the Hg co-magnetometer of the n2EDM experiment

 In this repository you can currently find:
+- Window Test
+  - window stability: D,
 - Diode Test
   - diode comparison: D, A, R
   - diode power ramp: D, A, R (might need better output naming)
 - Fiber Test
   - power meter measurements (PM): D, A, R
   - fiber power rampup: D, A, R